Coordinated Multi-Robot Shared Autonomy Based on Scheduling and Demonstrations: Introduction

 Previous work includes investigations of elements of multi-robot shared autonomy, such as interfaces for operator attention management \cite{gao2012teamwork}, supervisor allocation across a fleet of agents (e.g., mobile robots) \cite{crandall2010computing,rosenfeld2017intelligent,dahiya2022scalable,swamy2020scaled,hoque2022fleet,ji2022traversing}, and scheduling of agent subtasks and supervision \cite{yan2013survey,gombolay2013fast,cai2022scheduling,zanlongo2021scheduling}.
 However, the allocation methods focus on enabling an operator to temporarily teleoperate an agent needing assistance and in scheduling, little to no work focuses on coordinating agents around operator intervention.
 As illustrated in Figure \ref{fig:teaser}, we are interested in \textit{coordinated shared autonomy} where the robots operate at a high level of autonomy.
 In this paradigm, the robots sequence their behaviors such that only one robot could require assistance at any point, and the operator provides targeted corrections to the low-confidence robot if its action is incorrect.
 The major challenges in coordinated shared autonomy are determining \emph{what} interventions the operator may want to provide and \emph{when} they may occur during the task.
 Addressing these challenges requires models of the task, the types of corrections the operator may desire, and when corrections might be needed.
 Scheduling coordinated shared autonomy also introduces new challenges addressed in this work, such as how to compensate for changes to the timing of the robot's execution that result from operator corrections.

 In this paper, we propose a method for multi-robot shared autonomy based on operator corrections \cite{hagenow2021corrective}, multi-agent scheduling, and Learning from Demonstration (LfD) \cite{ravichandar2020recent}.
 Our method schedules two robots such that one operator can provide real-time corrections at times when they are needed by both robots.
-The task model, corrections an operator can make, and sequencing of agents are inferred from expert demonstrations of the task and whether an operator provided corrections in past shared autonomy executions.
+The task model, corrections an operator can make, and sequencing of agents are inferred from expert demonstrations and past shared autonomy executions.
 The main contributions of this paper include (1) an optimization-based method to schedule corrections-based shared autonomy of multiple agents by leveraging variability in demonstrations; (2) a technique for inferring when corrections are needed based on task variability and Bayesian inference; and (3) a real-time adaptation strategy to update the timing of robots when operator corrections cause deviations from the schedule.